Keksuccino/docs_fancymenu/docs/action-scripts.md

 - **Description:** Force-executes a command in singleplayer as the integrated server, ignoring permissions and the cheats setting.
 - **Value Required:** Yes - Command text, for example `/give @p minecraft:diamond 1`

-> This action only works in singleplayer while the world is not opened to LAN.
-It intentionally does nothing on multiplayer servers.
+> This action only works in singleplayer while the world is **not opened to LAN**.
+It intentionally does nothing when no integrated server exists or when the integrated server is published to LAN.
 {.is-warning}

 ## Paste to Chat (`paste_to_chat`)